rancher/dashboard/docs/developer/PLUGINS.md

 ## Use Case: Develop a new UI

-This use case covers our need to build separate UIs for Harvester, Epino etc - but wanting to leverage the core of the Rancher Dashboard UI.
+This use case covers our need to build separate UIs for Harvester, Epinio etc - but wanting to leverage the core of the Rancher Dashboard UI.

 For this, we would publish the `shell` as an NPM package and leverage this in a new UI project.